-- On The Proud Family, Sugarmama lusts after Lacienega's grandfather, who would berate her en español.
-She didn't know Spanish and would swoon at his every word as his family watches uncomfortably.
+- On The Proud Family, Sugarmama lusts after Lacienega's grandfather, and it became a Running Gag where he would berate her en español.
+She doesn't know Spanish and would swoon at his every word while his bilingual family watches uncomfortably.
 However, it's implied that they do start dating at some point.

 - Wakfu is a French series.
 Also known for ''Dem Hips''.

 - In the Mickey Mouse Works short "Mickey Tries To Cook", the limit of Mickey's cooking skills is a ham-cheese-cheese-tomato-ham-cheese-ham-tomato-and-cheese sandwich... with cheese.
 Minnie, wanting something fancier, asks José Carioca to make them a romantic gourmet dinner, but the "gourmet dinner" turns out to be a ''presunto-queijo-queijo-tomate-presunto-queijo-presunto-tomate-e-queijo sanduíche... e queijo."

 - In the episode "Ro-becca", Antoine of Sonic SatAM gets a very aggressive femmebot to fall in love with him with his French accent.
 After a few minutes of trying to elude her in vain, he finally repels her with a surprisingly convincing Ahnold impression.
 Then he accidentally attracts her again by relapsing back to his French accent.
 Sonic later unintentionally attracts Robecca's attention with a little French of his own...